-Where an activity establishes on a site, there is change of activity, or buildings are altered, the developer is required to supply off-street parking for people with limited mobility.
+Where an activity establishes on a site, there is change of activity, or buildings are altered, the developer is required to supply off-street parking for people with disabilities-limited mobility and cyclists.
 Cycle parking is also required, except for visitor parking in the Business A Zone, where public cycle parking is generally available.
 On-site loading facilities are also required for activities in the business zones where the movement of goods is likely to occur.

-The provision of off-street loading for each activity minimises adverse effects on the safety and efficiency of the road.
+The provision of off-street parking for people with disabilities, cycle parking and loading for each activity minimises the-adverse effects on the safety and efficiency of the road.